bhandari-nitin/Analysing-Twitter-Tweets/README.md

-# Recreational Activities Trends across Worldhem
+# Recreational Activities Trends across World

 This project is a powerful web application that helps the user compare you to others on many fronts in terms of recreation activities followed by people around the world.
 Recreation is part of any human life.
 All human beings need some break from their hectic schedule to spend time on activities they enjoy like music, sports, dance, watching television etc. This boost their energy multifold.